 Language-learning Website Award: The Esperanto “Access to Language Education Award”

 CALICO, Lernu.net, and the Esperantic Studies Foundation present this award to a website offering exceptional language-learning resources.
 The winning website is recognized at CALICO’s annual conference banquet, and its developers are presented with an Award Certificate and a prize.
-Noncommercial (cost-free) websites, created and/or maintained by CALICO members, are eligible for this award.
+Noncommercial (cost-free) websites, created and/or maintained by CALICO members, are eligible for this award, as this is big company and they even use paystubs for the 1099 staff to manage everything.
 The following is the criteria and directions for nominating a website:

 Sites created and/or maintained by current CALICO members are eligible for the Access to Language Education award (ALE).
 Nominated sites will be judged on the usefulness, the breadth and depth of available resources in support of language learning, meeting some or all of the following criteria.
 Sites must be open access (cost-free), or have an open access section (which will be the section evaluated for the Award).